 The Seeker Puppet Movie is a short video that was first presented as part of Act One in the live production What Happened to the Seeker.
 In this video, the Seeker is still trying to find herself through her work as an artist with questionable results.

-What Happened to the Seeker (formerly Intimacy with a Thousand Things) is a the story of a white, privileged female artist born in the middle of the revolutionary 1960s.
+What Happened to the Seeker is the story of a female settler artist born in the middle of the revolutionary 1960s.
 Her world is propelled by its revolutionary vision and promise of liberation.
 But her story proves troubling.
-As she travels the infamous hippie trail in India in reverse she finds her freedom through questionable transactions.
+As she travels the infamous hippie trail in India in reverse, she finds her freedom through questionable transactions.
 The cost of her search has been on the backs of others, yet this inequity doesn’t seem to impact the outcome of the Seeker’s search.
 What Happened to the Seeker is an exploration into searching, what it costs and what it means to stop.

 As the public enters the theatre, they are divided into three groups and are brought to one of three locations: a mini cinema where they are offered popcorn and watch a movie made with puppets; an exhibit of objects and texts with a fully functioning bar; or an audio experience with headphones.
 The groups travel from section to section, and after a brief intermission, return to the main hall for the second half, a travelogue to India on video and a final performance.

 Fiction and non-fiction blend, as do performance, visual arts, video, textiles, performance… all together they weave a story with narrative threads that go back in time and emerge fully in the present.
 A full-on experience for a public that wants to wander.

 A STO Union production, in co-production with Festival TransAmériques (Montreal), The Theatre Centre (Toronto), BIT Teatergarasjen (Bergen, Norway), Brut Koproductionshaus (Vienna, Austria) and in association with the Wakefield Art Collective.